-Companies that want to succeed in any industry, and regardless of size, need to have effective leaders who can successfully coach and counsel their employees to be engaged and productive.
+Companies that want to succeed in any industry, regardless of size, need to have effective leaders who can successfully coach and counsel their employees to be engaged and productive.
 They know this and yet many companies struggle to provide their current and emerging leaders with the training support they need.

 Organizations get work done through people.
 The larger the organization the more challenging it can be to provide effective leadership consistently.
 Unfortunately, leadership competencies can’t be left to chance.
 Leaders—whether new or experienced—need to know what’s required of them to succeed as they lead their teams in pursuit of the company’s goals.